KbraBass/DocumentValidator/README.md

 The original validation engine is on https://github.com/phax/phive
 My code is just a simple GUI to interact with Helger's validation tool.
 It does the same job as [ecosio](https://ecosio.com/en/peppol-and-xml-document-validator/), but without needing a browser.

+If you'd like to implement a similar solution in a production environment, if you're getting lots of error 429 responses or if you use this in a daily basis, you should probably contact Philip Helger for support as he owns the back-end. his disclaimer reads:
+> This service is currently provided free of charge.
+If you want to setup your own service for production usage don't hesitate to contact me at philip[at]helger[dot]com for support.

 ## Running from the source code
 The program is written in Python and should work on any platform as long as all dependencies are installed.
 The following libraries are needed:
 * bs4